vollmerr/account-lead-lookup/client/README.md

 To setup the environment for deployment copy the `.env.sample` to `.env.dev` and `.env.prod`, then fill out the corresponding variables

-To run deployments, use `npm run deploy` for deploying to dev and `npm run deploy:prod` for producation.
+To run deployments, use `npm run deploy` for deploying to dev and `npm run deploy:prod` for production.